danielrspereira/Monitor-Internet-Speed/README.md

 2) INTRODUCTION

 Internet service providers (ISP) market their products using the maximum connection speed that can be achieved prefixing it with a language like "up to".
-This strategy is deceiving, once the connection depends on several factors and may oscilate considerably in short periods of time.
+This strategy is deceiving, once the connection quality depends on several factors and may oscilate considerably in short periods of time.
 It's also important to emphasize that advertised speeds are based on wired connections to the modem.
-The internet connection speed will dip with a Wi-Fi router.
+The speed will dip with a Wi-Fi router.

 The government regulations for the providers vary from country to country.
-Taking Brazil as an example, IPS are obligated to deliver at least 40% of the contracted maximum speed as instantaneous speed, but the monthly average speed must be at least 80% of it (for download and upload).
+Taking Brazil as an example, IPS are obligated to deliver at least 40% of the contracted maximum speed as instantaneous speed, but the monthly average must be at least 80% for download and upload.

 Table 1 - Regulation for minimum speed delivery in Brazil
 ![image](https://user-images.githubusercontent.com/81535464/113519855-2fd0b100-958f-11eb-8b52-bf628e04e87d.png)